yike5460/CommProbe/SLACK_INTEGRATION_TODO.md

   - Verify SLACK_BOT_TOKEN environment variable set in Lambda

 **Deliverables**:
-- Updated CDK stack with all Slack components
+- ✅ Updated CDK stack with all Slack components
-- `supio-slack-profiles` DynamoDB table created
+- ✅ `supio-slack-profiles` DynamoDB table created (READY TO DEPLOY)
-- Slack Collector Lambda deployed
+- ✅ Slack Collector Lambda configured (READY TO DEPLOY)
-- 6 new API endpoints available
+- ✅ 6 new API endpoints configured (READY TO DEPLOY)
-- Updated Lambda layer with `slack-sdk`
+- ✅ Updated Lambda layer with `slack-sdk` and `pydantic`

 ---